HamMan39/SYSC3303_ElevatorSimulator/README.md

 pass data back and forth.
 - ElevatorTest: Tests the ability of the Elevator subsystem send and receive messages.
 - MessageBoxTest: Test the put() and get() functions of the box and guarantee mutual exclusion.
+- SchedulerTest: Test the ability of Scheduler to pass data back and forth between Floor and Elevator.
 ## Dependencies

 The project uses standard Java libraries.
 The test classes run using the JUnit 5.8.1 Library